proxmox/proxmox-backup/docs/user-management.rst

   read the actual data.

 **DatastoreReader**
-  Can inspect a datastore's or namespaces content and do restores.
+  Can inspect a datastore's or namespace's content and do restores.

 **DatastoreBackup**
   Can backup and restore owned backups.